cjkphd/Cadet_42/README.md

-# Cadet_42
+# libft
-After becoming a 42 student, I begin my journey through peer-to-peer projects, based in C language.`
+After becoming a 42 student, I began my journey...the first project is creating my own library also known as libft.